Hooman-Siadat/Challenges/README.md

 If you'd like to contribute to this repository, follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your new challenge or solution.
 3. Implement your changes and test thoroughly.
 4. Submit a pull request with a clear description of your changes.